RiledUpCrow/Flier/docs/Lobby.md

     You don't have to worry about this setting if you're using `nothing` respawn action, the stored stage isn't used in that case.

 ***

-* `items` is the section where you define your item sets.
-Please refer to the _Item Set_ chapter of this documentation for more information.

-***